httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a String {#ser-string}

-Given a string as input_string:
+Given a string as input_string, return an ASCII string suitable for use in a textual HTTP header value.

 0. If input_string is not a sequence of characters, or contains characters outside the range allowed by VCHAR or SP, fail serialisation.
 1. Let output be an empty string.